 It creates prints that, according to the manufacturer, last up to 200 years in color and 400 years in black and white.

-The P900 is capable of printing on single sheets measuring 17 x 22 inches (431.8 x 558.8 mm; for comparison: DIN A2 = 420 x 594 mm) as well as larger paper rolls with a width of 17 inches (43.2 cm).
+The P900 is capable of on single sheets measuring 17 x 22 inches (431.8 x 558.8 mm; for comparison: DIN A2 = 420 x 594 mm) as well as larger paper rolls with a width of 17 inches (43.2 cm).
 This allows for impressive banner and panoramic prints on roll media and is also more compact and lighter than comparable Canon models.

-Despite the high initial investment costs, the SureColor P900 impresses with excellent photo and art prints and surpasses both Canon's PRO-1000 and the SureColor P5000 in black and white print quality and ease of use.
+Despite the high initial investment costs, the SureColor P900 with excellent photo and art prints and surpasses both Canon's PRO-1000 and the SureColor P5000 in black and white print quality and ease of use.

 It is designed to produce the highest quality prints over an extended period, provided it is operated properly and fed with high-quality data files and premium media.
 It's true that the purchase price, the various media options, and the cost of ink represent a significant investment.
 However, if you want to create reproductions of artwork and photographs of the highest possible quality, you will be hard-pressed to find anything better.

-Cost: The Epson SureColor P900 costs approximately €1,250.
-Ink consumption is above average.
+Cost: The Epson SureColor P900 costs approximately €1,000-1,250.
+Ink costs are above average.
 Annual operating costs are relatively low.

 Best suited for: serious artists who want museum-quality prints without compromise and require first-class color accuracy.